Joseph Maguire: Naval career

 Maguire joined the Navy in November 1974 and spent his career as a Naval Special Warfare Officer.
 His first sea duty tour assignment was aboard USS Coronado.
 Maguire then received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After six months of training, Maguire graduated with BUD/S class 93 in July 1977 despite having a broken leg.
 His first operational assignment was with Underwater Demolition Team Twenty One and received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare Insignia.
 From 1979 to 1981, Maguire was the Flag Lieutenant to Commander Amphibious Forces Seventh Fleet (CTF 76).
 Maguire served with SEAL Team Two from January 1982 to July 1983 and completed a deployment to Europe with Naval Special Warfare Unit Two.
 Maguire attended Naval Postgraduate School in Monterey, California and graduated with a master's degree in Scientific and Technical Intelligence in 1985.

 His staff tours include operations officer, Naval Special Warfare Group Two from Apr 1985 to January 1987; executive officer, SEAL Delivery Vehicle Team Two from February 1987 to March 1988; Naval Special Warfare's Assignment Officer and Community Manager, Bureau of Naval Personnel, Washington, D.C. from 1989 to 1991; Chief Staff Officer, Naval Special Warfare Development Group from March 1991 to December 1992.
 He then served as Commanding Officer, SEAL Team Two from December 1992 to 1994.
 He was a 1994–95 National Security Fellow at Harvard University.
 He was Commanding Officer, Naval Special Warfare Center from 1997 to 1999 and then Deputy Commander, Naval Special Warfare Command from October 1999 to July 2001.

 From 2004 to 2007, Maguire served as Commander, Naval Special Warfare Command.
 From 2007 until 2010, he was the National Counterterrorism Center's deputy director for strategic operational planning.
 He retired from the Navy in 2010 with the rank of Vice Admiral.

 Private civilian career

 After he retired, Maguire went to work as a vice president of Booz Allen Hamilton.
-He currently serves as the Executive Director of The Clements Center for National Security at the University of Texas at Austin.
+He served as the executive director of the Clements Center for National Security at the University of Texas at Austin from 2024 to 2026.
+Maguire currently serves as Distinguished Senior National Security Fellow at the Clements Center.

 Maguire served for three years on the board of the Special Operations Warrior Foundation, a foundation which provides financial assistance to severely wounded special operations troops as well as support for the children of those troops who have died.
-He then became the President and Chief Executive Officer of the foundation in 2013.
+He then became the President and chief executive officer of the foundation in 2013.